Dobiasd/EditGym/README.md

-Highscore: Histogram mit vertical line wo man steht frame around displayText web storage fuer sternchen hinter den exercises http://stackoverflow.com/questions/16427636/check-if-localstorage-is-available
-IE9: Share buttons in header too low
-IE9: image links in header have a border highscrore string: use xor encoding in elm, then port to js, then to server, then xor reverse. have everything twice in string an check this redundancy for equality. when done, post here http://acrobolix.com/keyboarding-changed-my-life/ and here http://www.reddit.com/r/productivity/ and here http://www.reddit.com/r/webdev warmup level 3: word replicate
+Highscore: Histogram mit vertical line wo man steht frame around displayText web storage fuer sternchen hinter den exercises http://stackoverflow.com/questions/16427636/check-if-localstorage-is-available highscrore string: use xor encoding in elm, then port to js, then to server, then xor reverse. have everything twice in string an check this redundancy for equality. when done, post here http://acrobolix.com/keyboarding-changed-my-life/ and here http://www.reddit.com/r/productivity/ and here http://www.reddit.com/r/webdev warmup level 3: word replicate